 Requirements Activities

-Your requirements is one of the key piece of documentation that will create a shared understanding of what needs to be built, and the problem being solved.
+Your requirements are one of the key pieces of documentation that will create a shared understanding of what needs to be built, and the problem being solved.
 These activities will help you frame your requirements.

 “The hardest single part of building a software system is deciding precisely what to build.” — Fred Brooks